akxxxsl/containerized-django-sample/README.md

-# containerized-django-sample
+# Containerized Django Sample (PostgreSQL, Gunicorn, Caddy)
+## Ready for production and development

-Containerized architecture with PostgreSQL as the database, Gunicorn as the application server, and Caddy for SSL management.
+Containerized architecture with PostgreSQL as the database, Gunicorn as the application server, and Caddy (reverse-proxy) for SSL management.